Print A Cantor Set Pattern In C++ - C++ Programming Tutorial

 1. Initialize the Linked List:

-Start with a single node that has start and end values specified and represents the complete first segment [0,1].
+Begin with a solitary node that includes defined start and end values, representing the entirety of the initial segment [0,1].

 2. Iterative Refinement (For Each Level of the Cantor Set):